Home

 ›

-The History of Calculating Tools
+From Fingers to Digital: The Evolution of Calculating Tools

 Modern-day calculator

-The History of Calculating Tools
+From Fingers to Digital: The Evolution of Calculating Tools

 Since the dawn of time, the calculator has played an integral role in how the world functions.
 Mathematical calculations are key to regulating trade, determining the dimensions of land, and planning the construction of buildings, just to name a few essential uses.
 What’s more, early calculating devices eventually gave way to the first digital computers.
 But how did one give way to the other?
 Let’s find out!